You don’t have to be big to play in the defensive line, although it does help.

 The more you work your feet through high intensity turning movements, the easier you’ll find it to evade defenders during the match.

 2 time NFL sack leader, is an extremely strong player.
 He’s huge!
 But one of the best assets of his game is how fast his feet are.
-If you’re looking to become a crashing defensive end, study how Watt navigates his way around the field and around defenders to get through the line to make those big sacks.
+If you’re looking to become a better defensive end, study how Watt navigates his way around the field and around defenders to get through the line to make those big sacks.

 Master the tower of power